projectblacklight/blacklight_range_limit/README.md

 ### Unreleased version?

-If you'd like to use an unrelased version from git, just add that to your Gemfile in the usual way.
+If you'd like to use an unreleased version from git, just add that to your Gemfile in the usual way.

 importmap-rails use should then Just Work.